mattpodolak/pmaw/README.md

 - `checkpoint` (int, optional): Size of interval in batches to print a checkpoint with stats, defaults to 10
 - `file_checkpoint` (int, optional): Size of interval in batches to cache responses when using mem_safe, defaults to 20
 - `praw` (praw.Reddit, optional): Used to enrich the Pushshift items retrieved with metadata directly from Reddit
-- `quiet_mode` (bool, optional): If true, only show set log level to WARN, defaults to INFO when False

 ### `Response`